House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can A Lawnmower Cause Carbon Monoxide?

-Powered and ride-on mowers typically use a combustion engine as their drive source.
-Because these engines burn fuel, they produce carbon monoxide.
-When used properly, outdoors, the carbon monoxide dissipates quickly and is highly unlikely to cause any ill effects to the operator or other people.
-However, if one is left running in a garage or other confined space, the carbon monoxide can build to dangerous levels that can cause asphyxiation and may even lead to death.
-Only run a mower outdoors and switch it off when it is not in use to prevent this.
-And, if you think you or anybody else is suffering from carbon monoxide poisoning, get medical help as soon as possible.
+However, if one is left running in a garage or other confined space, the carbon monoxide can build to dangerous levels that can cause asphyxiation and lead to death.
+To prevent that, only run a mower outdoors and switch it off when it is not in use.
+If you think you or anybody else is suffering from carbon monoxide poisoning, get medical help as soon as possible.

 What Age Is It Safe For A Child To Mow The Lawn?